 "custom" key with a nested

-"i" value, which must be included for our SDK to handle the push notification.
+"i" value when sent through our system.
+Our SDK checks this value to handle the push notification.
 See OneSignal's Custom Push Payload here and our article on Build vs Buy for more details.

 Once the OneSignal SDK is integrated, your users will automatically become available in your OneSignal dashboard when they update and open your mobile app or return to your website (certain web requirements apply).
-Previously subscribed devices will stay subscribed and can be sent messages.
-Also, subscribed iOS and web users will not be shown the subscription prompt again.
+Previously subscribed devices will stay subscribed, they will not be asked to opt-in to messages again, and can be sent messages.

 Data Required for Push Notifications

 You cannot directly import push subscribers without a push token

 identifier.
 The push token is generated through the website or mobile app when the user subscribes.

 Phone number, email address, IP address are not enough information to target a user for push.